 Across the street from the Shaw Festival Theatre in picture-pretty Niagara-on-the-Lake this boutique hotel which is part of the Niagara’s Finest Hotels collection appears historic from the façade.

 But as soon as you walk through the portico it’s modern, hip and contemporary.

 There’s a wonderful guest lounge with computer stations, a flat screen TV and plush lounge chairs located off the entrance.
 It’s easy for printing out boarding passes too.

 I loved the whole fresh, urban feel that the proprietor obviously wishes in attracting city dwellers comme moi for a countryside retreat.
 The rooms have cool tones, a massive wall HDTV with some terraced rooms that have French doors that open overlooking the popular theatre.

 I couldn’t get over the green fish dish in the bathroom (which guests can purchase — these are fish bowls) and yes, The Shaw Club offers guests a complimentary fish bowl of their choice with a pet fish for the stay.
 If you like Nemo so much the fish in the fishbowl can be purchased.

 The surprise: The loo again – this time the W.C. has once been lauded as Canada’s best restroom.
 You need to pay a latrine visit to take my word for it.

-You can make your booking at the hotel websites.
+You can make your booking at the hotel websites or check rates at Booking.com.
 Room rates are seasonal.
 For a standard room, the low season nightly rates start from CDN$151 at Prince of Wales Hotel and CDN$175 at the Shaw Club Hotel.

 Photography by Ilona Kauremszky + supplied.